The Powerful Effects of Progesterone on Mood, Immune System, and Mental Health

 Pregnenolone is interesting since it's the primary driver of progesterone production (read the review here).

-In the end, get a Dutch test and see how your body is processing CBD and progesterone (along with a range of metabolites).
+In the end, get a Dutch test and see how your body is processing estradiol and progesterone (along with a range of metabolites).

 Bioidentical is night and day different from the synthetics (progestins and progestins) that millions of women are on.